Image

-A federal criminal defense lawyer in St. Louis, MO helps people and businesses facing serious legal jeopardy in the federal court system – often when the consequences include steep fines, prison time, asset collection, and permanent damage to your reputation.
+A federal criminal defense lawyer in St. Louis, MO helps people and businesses facing serious legal jeopardy in the federal court system – where the penalties can involve lengthy prison sentences, government seizure of assets, and lasting harm to your future.

 Federal criminal cases in St. Louis, MO differ significantly from typical state-level prosecutions: they carry more severe consequences, involve more complex rules, and are pursued by well-resourced federal agencies.

-You don’t have to go through this alone, Combs Waterkotte‘s St. Louis, MO federal criminal defense lawyers provide experienced legal support from the start – backed by deep knowledge of the federal court system and a track record of protecting our clients’ rights.
+You don’t have to go through this alone, Combs Waterkotte‘s St. Louis, MO federal criminal defense lawyers offer strategic counsel from day one, backed by real-world federal court expertise – rooted in real results and a record of federal wins.
 The sooner you call, the more we can do, and the sooner you can move on with your life.

 Cases Handled